Music at Calvary

 Calvary is one church family united in worshiping our Lord, Jesus Christ, but we gather as multiple congregations in two sanctuaries.
 This allows for a range of musical styles accompanying our worship.

-Historic Church - Traditional Music
+Historic Chapel - Traditional Music

-The congregations that gather in Calvary’s Historic Church (the small chapel adjacent to 13th street), enjoy a more traditional Anglican approach to music.
+The congregations that gather in Calvary’s Historic Chapel (the small chapel adjacent to 13th street), enjoy a more traditional Anglican approach to music.
 Hymns are sung accompanied by our Johannus digital organ, a fine instrument that was installed in 2011.
 Dean Stalnaker is our Saturday evening service organist, while Dennis Van Patter plays organ on Sunday mornings.
 Dennis also directs an occasional adult choir, the Calvary Singers.
 Occasional instrumentalists and vocal soloists provide special music throughout the year.

 For those who prefer a quiet, more contemplative experience, the 7:30am service has no music.